Advertising, Analytics, and Privacy

-- By using navigational information about where you go on the AOL Network to better understand how the AOL Web Services are used, and what content and advertisements are enjoyed.
+- By using navigational information about where you go on the AOL Advertising Network to better understand how the AOL Services are used, and what content and advertisements are enjoyed.
 This is often called behavioural advertising, behavioural targeting, interest-based advertising, or customised ads.
 When you visit sites on the AOL Advertising Network, and unless you have opted out, you may receive a "cookie" or other technology that helps us note, in an anonymised way, that you visited that site.
 This information goes into ad logs that are kept for a limited duration.
-From the ad logs, AOL Advertising may use information about your activity on the AOL Advertising Network to help us display adverts that are more relevant.
-Note that the information shared with advertising networks is always with a unique identifier, but not personally identifiable information such as your name, email address, etc.
+From the ad logs, AOL Advertising may use information about your activity to help us display adverts that are more relevant.
+Note that the information shared with advertising networks is always with a unique identifier, and does not include personally identifiable information such as your name, email address, etc.

 Please note, we do not use any navigational data about where you as an individual, go, or what products or services you use on the wider internet outside of the AOL Network, save where such sites provide for such use in their respective privacy policies.

 You can control browser cookies through your browser's settings.
 You can control Flash cookies via the Macromedia Flash application on your device, or by going to the Macromedia Flash Player website Macromedia Flash Player website, which allows you to view, modify, and delete Flash cookies.
 If you reject all browser or flash cookies, however, you will not be able to take advantage of many AOL Services’ offerings.